 '''

 Datum arraydata[] = arr.getOracleArray();

+arr is an oracle.sql.ARRAY object.

 '''

 The following example assumes that a connection object conn and a statement object stmt have already been created.
 In the example, an array with the SQL type name NUM_ARRAY is created to store a VARRAY of NUMBER data.
 The NUM_ARRAY is in turn stored in a table VARRAY_TABLE.